 Regardless of how the law evolves, Georgia drivers should always try to pay attention when behind the wheel and avoid distractions whenever possible.
 And, unless and until the law changes, Georgia drivers should remember that it is illegal to text, email, or use the Internet on their phones even when they are stopped at a light.

-The Joel Williams Law, LLC personal injury legal team encourages all Georgia drivers to be cautious and attentive when behind the wheel.
-When accidents do occur, Joel Williams Law, LLC, helps traffic accident victims throughout the State of Georgia get the compensation they deserve.
-If you would like more information about this issue or would like to discuss your case, contact Joel Williams Law, LLC, at (404) 389-1035 today.
+The Williams Elleby personal injury legal team encourages all Georgia drivers to be cautious and attentive when behind the wheel.
+When accidents do occur, Williams Elleby, helps traffic accident victims throughout the State of Georgia get the compensation they deserve.
+If you would like more information about this issue or would like to discuss your case, contact Williams Elleby, at 833-LEGALGA today.